483Anthology/483Anthology/README.md

 ## 🙌 Acknowledgments

 This project is the result of the dedication and effort of each student who contributed to these analyses.
-We would also like to thank **Mike, Catalina, and Tanya** for their guidance and support in creating this anthology.
+We would also like to thank **Mike, Sam and Tanya** for their guidance and support in creating this anthology.

 Thank you for contributing to this digital archive and making this collection of voices and perspectives possible.